KyleRego/KyleRego.github.io/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 This makes a mouse cursor where the image of it is our pixel map, and then sets the "application override cursor" to be this cursor.

+Finally we are at the point to say what the stack related to the cursors is about.
 From reading the Qt documentation, the cursors are stored on a stack.
-This data structure is like a stack of books on a table--you can put a book on top, and you can take the top book off. `setOverrideCursor` pushes a cursor onto the stack. `cursors_pushed_to_stack_per_shortcut` is exactly what it sounds like, and `self.cursors_on_stack` keeps track of how many cursors are on the stack.
+This data structure is like a stack of books on a table--you can only put a book on top, and you can only take the top book off.`setOverrideCursor` pushes a cursor onto the stack. `cursors_pushed_to_stack_per_shortcut` is exactly what it sounds like, and `self.cursors_on_stack` keeps track of how many cursors are on the stack.
+By keeping track of exactly how many cursors are on the stack, we will be able to pop off no more and no less than exactly what we need to restore the original mouse cursor.

 ## reset_zoom_mouse